 Signs Of Morphine Abuse

-It may be hard to detect Morphine abuse, especially if the person abusing it has a prescription.
-However, using Morphine in ways other than directed is classified as abuse and could lead to addiction.
+It may be hard to detect morphine abuse, especially if the person abusing it has a prescription.
+However, using morphine in ways other than directed is classified as abuse and could lead to addiction.

-If you are concerned that someone close to you has a problem with Morphine abuse, here are some signs to look for:
+If you are concerned that someone close to you has a problem with morphine abuse, here are some signs to look for:

 • Dilated pupils